lhtin/You-Dont-Know-JS/up & going/ch1.md

 In the previous code snippet, we used `console.log(..)`.
 Briefly, let's look at what that line of code is all about.

-You may have guessed, but that's exactly how we print text (aka *output* to the user) in the developer console.
+You may have guessed, but that's exactly how we print text (__aka__(也叫做) *output* to the user) in the developer console.
 There are two characteristics of that statement that we should explain.

 First, the `log( b )` part is referred to as a function call (see "Functions").
 What's happening is we're handing the `b` variable to that function, which asks it to take the value of `b` and print it to the console.